giannitedesco/xpdt/README.md

 Target languages are implemented purely as `jinja2` templates.

 ## Serialization format
-The serialization format for fixed-length objects is simply a packed C struct.
+The serialization format for fixed-length objects is simply a packed C struct, with little-endian fields.

-For any object which contains `bytes` type fields:
+For any object which contains variable length fields (eg. `bytes` or `utf8`):
-- a 32bit unsigned record length is prepended to the struct
+- a 32bit unsigned record length is prepended to the struct, this allows efficient skipping of the whole record
-- all `bytes` type fields are converted to `u32` and contain the length of the bytes
+- all variable-length fields are converted to `u32` and contain the length, in bytes, of the data
-- all bytes contents are appended after the struct in the order in which they appear
+- all variable-length contents are appended after the struct in the order in which they appear

 For example, following the example above, the serialization would be: